wantanlio/add-docker/README.md

 # About

-This feature is to test connection from your instances.
+This feature is to add docker repo.

 # How to use?